Lunarmist-byte/ReMatcher/README.md

   * **Text Extraction:** Extracts text from PDF resumes using the efficient PyMuPDF library.
   * **JSON Output:** Returns the extracted resume text in a clean JSON format.
   * **Modular Design:** Built with a clean, modular codebase, making it easy to extend for future skill extraction and job matching functionalities.
+  * **Skill Matching:** Matches skills to the extarcted text using an inbuilt skills.json file(maybe implemented as a db in future according to purpose).

 -----